-

 Aboriginal Cultural Heritage Review

-MRM has undertaken an Aboriginal Cultural Heritage Review to identify potential gaps between its history and compliance in respect with Sacred Sites and cultural heritage sites.
+MRM has undertaken an Aboriginal Cultural Heritage Review to identify potential gaps between its history and compliance with Sacred Sites and cultural heritage sites.
 The review confirmed details of known Sacred Sites and cultural heritage sites but also found some discrepancies between MRM’s records and those held by the AAPA.
 MRM had documented the details of sites in the immediate vicinity of its operational areas but did not accurately document sites further away on its mineral lease.

 One reason for this is that some of the original studies of cultural heritage sites occurred before modern GPS and mapping technologies were available.
 As such, while the general location of some sites was known, its exact location was not accurately mapped.
 In some cases, mapping was deliberately vague as Traditional Owners did not want the locations of sites recorded to protect them from potential harm.